The Generalized Second Law implies a Quantum Singularity Theorem

-Define a ``warp drive'' as a compact spacetime region $D \in M$, for which there exist points $L^- \in \mathcal{I}$ and $L^+ \in \mathcal{I}^+$, such that a) $L^-$ and $L^+$ are achronal (i.e. they are not connected by any timelike curve), b) there exists a null curve $g$ travelling from $L^-$ to $L^+$ passing through the region $D$, but c) in the partial spacetime $M - D$, any two points sufficiently close to $L^-$ and $L^+$ respectively are achronal.
-In other words, $L^+$ and $L^-$ are lightlike separated in $M$, but spacelike separated on $M - D$.
-This indicates that null curves which travel through $D$ are advanced by a finite time compared to those which go around $D$ (Na\"{i}vely, one might think that even in flat spacetime, a region $D$ could satisfy this definition simply by blocking the shortest path between $L^-$ and $L^+$, and thus forcing any lightrays connecting $L^-$ and $L^+$ in $M - D$ to go around a longer way.
-However, because $L^-$ and $L^+$ are infinitely far away, lightrays only need to bend by a small amount to get around $D$, leading to a delay that can be made arbitrarily small, meaning that condition (c) is not satisfied.)
+One might na\"{i}vely that even in flat spacetime, a region $D$ could satisfy this definition simply by blocking the shortest path between $L^-$ and $L^+$, and thus forcing any lightrays connecting $L^-$ and $L^+$ in $M - D$ to go around a longer way.
+However, because $L^-$ and $L^+$ are infinitely far away, lightrays only need to bend by a small amount to get around $D$, leading to a delay that can be made arbitrarily small, meaning that condition 3 is not satisfied.

+Finally, this definition applies only to warp drives that lead to a finite advance for lightrays travelling over an infinite distance.
+The result does not apply to cases where there is a speed up only over a finite distance.

+We will now show a contradiction between generalized thermodynamics and the existence of warp drives as defined above.
 Since there exist infinite worldlines beginning on $L^-$ or ending on $L^+$, these points define Rindler-like horizons cutting through the spacetime $M$.
 These two horizons cut $M$ into three regions, $P = I^-(L^+)$, $F = I^-(L^+)$, and the remainder $O = M - F - P$ ($P$ and $O$ cannot overlap or $L^-$ and $L^+$ would be timelike rather than lightlike). $g$ is required to lie in both the causal past region $J^-(L^+)$ and the causal future region $J^+(L^-)$.
 However, it cannot lie in the interior of either region, or there would be a timelike curve going from $L^-$ to $L^+$.
-Consequently it must be a null geodesic lying on the boundary of these regions, on both the future horizon $\partial I^-(L^+)$ and the past horizon $\partial I^-(L^+)$.
+Consequently it must be a null geodesic lying on the boundary of these regions, on both the future horizon $H_\mathrm{fut} = \partial I^-(L^+)$ and the past horizon $H_\mathrm{past} = \partial I^+(L^-)$.
 Assuming that $F$ obeys the GSL and $P$ obeys the $\overline{\mathrm{GSL}}$, it is now possible to derive a contradiction.